Palm trees come in all shapes and sizes so the cost to trim will depend on the type, size, and number of leaves (known as fronds) that need removal.

-Below we have outlined the cost of palm trimming in relation to the height of the tree, tree trimming price per hour, and species of the palm tree.
+Below we have outlined the cost of palm trimming in relation to the tree’s height, tree trimming price per hour, and species of the palm tree.

 The price to trim palm trees varies between $45 and $945, with the average price being $75.
 The cost of palm tree removal is mainly based on the size of the tree and the number of dead fronds being removed.